 All those in the second resurrection will finally have their minds opened and given a chance to repent so that they can receive God's spirit.
 They will have to, as all those who came before them, live a physical life of overcoming and building righteous character (possibly lasting for one hundred years - see Isaiah 65:20).

 Those who God deems worthy of salvation will have their names written in the book of life (Revelation 20:13, 21:27) and be given the gift of living forever.

 A possible third resurrection of the dead exists to handle all those who have committed the unpardonable sin.
 They, at one time, understood the truth but then knowingly and willfully rejected it (Matthew 12:32, Hebrews 6:4 - 6, 10:26 - 27, etc.).
 They have hardened their hearts against the Eternal, refuse to repent of their sins and, like the devil and his demons, have made him their enemy.
 They must be put out of existence FOREVER, in a lake of fire (Revelation 20:15, 21:8), before a brand new earth and universe is created (Isaiah 65:17, Revelation 21:1).

 God could also take care of all the wicked without performing a distinct resurrection.
 He, as part of the white throne judgement, could bring back from the dead all those who have rejected him up to that point.
 Those deemed unrepentant and wicked, at that time, would be exterminated.
-Those who reject him during the hundred years after this event, since they have already experienced one physical death (1Corinthians 15:21 - 22, Hebrews 9:27), would go straight to their destruction.
+Those who reject him during the hundred years after this event, since they have already experienced one physical death (1Corinthians 15:21 - 22, Hebrews 9:27), would not experience another one or a resurrection but go straight to their destruction.